cohesion and coherence

 Cause and effect

-As a result of, therefore, consequently, because,
+As a result of, therefore, consequently, because, thus, hence, so

 Exemplification